Global Energy Politics POLITIC4168

 - Available to Visiting Students: Yes

 This course may not be running this year.
-For further information please check the Politics Moodle page or contact the subject directly.
+For further information please check the Politics and IR Moodle page or contact the subject directly.

 Requirements of Entry

 Are reassessment opportunities available for all summative assessments?
-No$reassessOppTxt
+Not applicable for Honours courses$reassessOppTxt

 This course has two central aims.
 First, it aims to help participants develop a working knowledge of global energy politics - how national energy systems are interlinked with each other and the complex political and policy challenges involved in ensuring secure, sustainable and affordable access to sufficient energy supplies for all.
 Participants will develop a working knowledge of the political economy of energy, and the role of frames and narratives in shaping energy politics and policy.
 Second, it provides participants with a framework for thinking both pragmatically and critically about the politics of energy.
 This will involve both the analysis of trade-offs, and how (geo-) political power operates in how energy is produced, transported and consumed around the globe.